kylehounslow/holmesgpt/experimental/ag-ui/README.md

 ### Known Limitations:
 1. Front-end tool auto-discovery and integration with LLM is not yet supported.
 Front-end tool discovery and execution is handled statically in the back-end.
+1. Front-end tool results are not yet supported.
+No-op 200 response is returned to front-end.
 1. Tested with Anthropic Claude Sonnet 3.7 and 4.0 on AWS Bedrock only.
+1. `TodoWrite` tool rendering is not properly supported.

 ## 🛠️ Quick Start